 Vietnamese food isn't all about beef pho and meaty banh mi.
 It's about agriculture.
 My new cookbook, Ever-Green Vietnamese, is a jam-packed, stunner that explores timeless foodways and presents my modern interpretations of traditional Vietnamese plant-based eating and cooking.
 It offers the best of many worlds!

 Incredible news!
 Ever-Green Vietnamese was named among the best cookbooks of 2023 by major newspapers, magazines and radio programs.
-It was also a double finalist for 2024 awards from the James Beard Foundation and International Association of Culinary Professionals.
+It won a 2024 International Association of Culinary Professionals award and was James Beard Foundation award finalist.
 Yowza.
 Major honors.

 Content highlights